The second half of the book is taken up with cartomancy, and in

 (Distrust the first victory)//Chute (Fall)

-Table (as in Gastronomy)/Changement......Parfait contentemment/Bourse d'argent (purse of money)
+Table (as in Gastronomy)/Changement (Change)......Parfait contentement (perfect contentment)/Bourse d'argent (purse of money)

-About 5 out of 10.
+Average: Total 29/8 = 3.6.
+Over 10, that is an average of .36.
 I have no idea whether this is higher than chance or

 much part of the Neoplatonic foundation of Kabbalah (according to what I